Sarah-Jane Honeywell: Personal life

 On 17 May 2015, Sarah-Jane and her fiancé, Hollyoaks actor Ayden Callaghan, announced they were expecting their first child.
 Their son, Phoenix, was born on 25 August 2015.

 Sarah-Jane and Ayden were then married on 17 October 2016.
 They announced on 5 September 2017 that they were expecting their second child and another son, Indiana was born on 24 January 2018.

-Honeywell previously blogged about her life as a mother as honeymumster.
+Honeywell previously blogged about her life as a mother under the name "honeymumster".
 Despite her vegan views, she decided not to raise her children as vegan, stating in an interview on Good Morning Britain in March 2019: "I don't want to put my views on my children.
 I don't think you should put your religious, dietary or political views on your children, I think we have children to guide them to their own destinations, not my destination [...] but I will tell them the truth [when] they're ready, and then they can make their own decisions".
 Honeywell's husband Callaghan eats meat.